-The exhibit is located at The Church of Jesus Christ of Latter Day Saints 3865 Middlefield Road, Palo Alto, CA, 94303 in Palo Alto, Details are at www.christmascreche.org.
+The exhibit takes place annually at The Church of Jesus Christ of Latter Day Saints 3865 Middlefield Road, Palo Alto, CA, 94303 in Palo Alto, Details are at www.christmascreche.org.
 There’s easy parking, far from the shopping bustle, and the attendants are all so friendly, you’ll enjoy yourself even if you’ve never done anything like it.
-If you’re a Bay Area resident, you might not want to miss this one.
+If you’re a Bay Area resident, you might want to mark your calendars so you don’t miss next year.
 If not, seek out a creche near you, or perhaps start a tradition of your own.